-Penn National Gaming, Inc. ("PNGI" or the "Company") through its subsidiaries owns, operates or has ownership interests in gaming and racing facilities and video gaming terminal operations As of January 1, 2022, the company operates 44 facilities in 20 jurisdictions, including Colorado, Florida, Illinois, Indiana, Iowa, Kansas, Louisiana, Maine, Maryland, Massachusetts, Michigan, Mississippi, Missouri, Nevada, New Jersey, New Mexico, Ohio, Pennsylvania, Texas, and West Virginia.
-In aggregate, Penn National Gaming's facilities feature over 51,000 gaming machines, over 1,300 table games and 9,000 hotel rooms.
-The Company also offers social online gaming, online casino and sports wagering through its Penn Interactive division under the Barstool Sports and Hollywood Casino brands and has one of the leading gaming loyalty programs in North America - myChoice - with nearly 24 million members.
+Penn Entertainment ("PENN" or the "Company") through its subsidiaries owns, operates or has ownership interests in gaming and racing facilities and video gaming terminal operations As of January 1, 2022, the company operates 44 facilities in 20 jurisdictions, including Colorado, Florida, Illinois, Indiana, Iowa, Kansas, Louisiana, Maine, Maryland, Massachusetts, Michigan, Mississippi, Missouri, Nevada, New Jersey, New Mexico, Ohio, Pennsylvania, Texas, and West Virginia.
+In aggregate, Penn Entertainment's facilities feature over 44,000 gaming machines, over 1,300 table games and 7,800 hotel rooms.
+The Company also offers social online gaming, online casino and sports wagering through its Penn Interactive division under the Barstool Sports, theScore, Hollywood Casino and myChoice Casino brands and has one of the leading gaming loyalty programs in North America - myChoice - with nearly 24 million members.